zdravkov/kendo-docs/api/wrappers/jsp/dataSource.md

 ### change `String`

-Fires when data is changed or read from the transport.
+Fired when the data source is populated from a JavaScript array or a remote service, a data item is inserted, updated or removed, the data items are paged, sorted, filtered or grouped.The event handler function context (available via the this keyword) will be set to the data source instance.

 #### Example
     <kendo:dataSource change="handle_change">